surajkachate/Testimonial-Slider/README.md

 - [React](https://react.dev/): A JavaScript library for building user interfaces.
 - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework for building responsive web designs quickly.

-## License

-Feel free to use and modify it for your own purposes.

 ---